 Bibles and hymnals will be removed.
 All music and Scripture used in the service will be projected on the front wall.
 We will not use connection cards for the immediate future.
 We will have someone at the welcome desk who can record contact information of new visitors.
 We will not pass offering plates, but will instead have an offering box placed near the entrance for people to deposit their tithes and offerings.
 We will have a sealed pre-filled cup with soft wafer in the communion cup holder at each seat on the Sundays we partake of the Lord’s Supper.

 We will not be doing that at this time as we will seriously seek to practice social distancing.
 We encourage all to do their fellowshipping outside as outdoor activities are relatively safe since coronaviruses are generally neutralized by sunlight, fresh air and the heat.
+We've temporarily added a tent for shade out front to make visiting a little more comfortable.

 We will dismiss people by rows from the back of the sanctuary first.
 All will be asked to exit the building.
 Fellowshipping can take place outside.